SiddharthaBhattacharjee/TimePassGames/readme.md

 ## How To Contribute?

 Feel Free to add your own game to the website, just make sure it is not already a part of the website.
 Clone the repository , add your game folder, create a section for your game in the home page and you are good to go.
+If you want to improve the way the website looks, feel free to make changes in the CSS and create a Pull request.

 ## steps to contribute